reruo321/Java_Practice/Chapter-10/README.md

     setLayout(bl);   // 2.
 Set the layout manager.
 The parameter is LayoutManager-type object. add(new JButton("OK"));   // 3.
 Add a component.

-This is the example figure of five layout managers.
+This is the full example figure of five layout managers from Example 02.

 ![10Layout](https://user-images.githubusercontent.com/48712088/148222970-a350b263-b122-4836-a9ce-75ef673e122a.png)